Skip to content

 What is LTV?

 LTV stands for loan to value, which is the percentage of the mortgage in relation to the property’s value.
-So if your property is worth £260,000 and your deposit is £13,000, your loan to value would be 95%.
+So, if your property is worth £260,000 and your deposit is £13,000, your £247,000 mortgage would give you a loan to value of 95%.

 What is stamp duty?